-Why is poisoning or adverse effect of promethazine, used in the treatment of allergic reactions and vomiting, classified to T43.3 Poisoning by psychotropic drugs not elsewhere classified, phenothiazine antipsychotics and neuroleptics and Y49.3 Phenothiazine antipsychotics and neuroleptics causing adverse effects in therapeutic use in ICD-10-AM?
+Why is poisoning or adverse effect of promethazine, used in the treatment of allergic reactions and vomiting, classified to T43.3 Poisoning by psychotropic drugs not elsewhere classified, phenothiazine antipsychotics and neuroleptics and Y49.3 Phenothiazine antipsychotics and

 ICD-10-AM and its parent classification ICD-10, classifies drugs according to the active chemical ingredient (class) rather than by therapeutic indication.
 Promethazine is a phenothiazine derivative (the largest of the five main classes of antipsychotic (neuroleptic) drugs) in the same drug class as chlorpromazine (Thorazine) and trifluoperazine (Stelazine).
 However, unlike the other drugs in this class, promethazine is not used as an anti-psychotic.
 It is used as an anti-histamine, sedative, and antiemetic (anti-nausea).